lostatc/codot/docs/codot.1.rst

     swapped out easily.
 Example use cases could include color schemes or keybindings.
 A role consists of multiple config files in a subdirectory of the 'config' directory (see FILES_), only one of which can be selected at any one time.
-The name of this subdirectory is the name of the role.
+The name of this subdirectory determines the name of the role.
 There is a symlink in the 'config' directory which points to the selected role under the subdirectory, the name of which is the name of the role plus the '.conf' extension.
 The selected config file for a role can be switched easily using the **role** command.
 The 'priority' file should contain the name of the role instead of the name of any individual config file.

 GLOBAL OPTIONS
 ==============